brand0new/brandonverzuu.com/content/blog/the-serverless-site-my-customer-needed.md

 The emphasis is more and more put on **time-to-market**, **reducing lead times**, **delivering on more new features** and other metrics.
 Sure, times have changed and technology enables us to deliver on these promises.
 But it beckons the question whether or not these demands are slowly and steadily crossing a line causing a shift of focus in software development towards metrics, leading to disconnection from human aspects.

-Regardless of your position or role within the development process, you're probably creating something to be used by humans in one way or another.
+Regardless of your position or role within the development process, you're creating something to be used by humans in one way or another.
 Whether its a mission statement, a performance report, a piece of software or even test documentation.

 Make sure to ask yourself the question whether or not you're being pushed forward plagued by assumptions, metrics and deadlines instead of **being guided by the challenge to determine and solve the actual problems of the customer**.